-->

 Application Process

-For the January to June ("H1") cohort, the application forms open, emails to interested folks go out, and forms close again around September.
+For the January ("H1") cohort, the application forms open, emails to interested folks go out, and forms close again around October.
 For the July to December ("H2") cohort, the application forms open, emails to interested folks go out, and forms close again around March.
-For the 2024 H2 cohort, applications open in April and close in May.
+For the 2025 H1 cohort, applications open in September and close in October.
 The application process continues for about four to five weeks after applications close, with candidates eliminated at each step of the process.

 0. Completion of a JavaScript Pre-Req Course